aditya-uw/fundamentals/boat_tutorials/env_setup/local_02_install_conda.md

 ```
 <br>

-Once Git Bash has been re-opened, it should show you on start-up that you are in the `base` environment.
+Once Git Bash has been re-opened, it should show you on start-up that you are in the `base` environment (you should see "(base)" on the left).

 (primers-miniforge_setup10_windows)=
 ```{image} ../images/primers/miniforge_setup10_windows.png